Volleyball history has had some controversies about gender - Photo: PS

 Specifically, this is a document that contains regulations on whether an athlete (or team) is eligible or not, including section 3.2 that mentions the issue of eligible gender.
 FIVB also established a department called the Gender Verification Committee.

 However, the FIVB does not have any provision for random gender testing at international tournaments.
-The only regulation the world's leading volleyball body has is that it "has full authority to handle all issues and disputes related to the eligibility of athletes".
+The only regulation the world volleyball governing body has is that they "have full authority to handle all issues and disputes related to the eligibility of athletes".

 Previously, the FIVB had almost no precedent for gender testing at international tournaments.
 This is a highly controversial issue in the sports world, with a history of controversy spanning decades.

 The International Olympic Committee (IOC) and World Athletics have been the two sports bodies that have most aggressively pursued gender testing.
-But after several controversial reforms, the IOC has now handed over the power to gender testing to sports federations.
+But after several controversial reforms, the IOC has now given the power to test gender to sports federations.

-World Athletics recently issued a new rule requiring all female athletes to undergo a single test for the SRY gene (male sex-determining gene), either through a dried blood sample or a cheek swab.
+World Athletics recently introduced a new rule requiring all female athletes to undergo a single SRY (male sex-determining gene) test, via a dried blood sample or cheek swab.
 If SRY is found to be positive, the athlete will be disqualified from the female category.

 However, the FIVB has yet to make a similar announcement.
 Mr. Somporn Chaibangyang - President of the Volleyball Federation of Thailand recently said that the FIVB has "not really paid attention to this issue, and is currently only considering gender testing".